The Nuclear AMRC is a partner in a host of collaborative research and development projects, supported by UK and international funding programmes.

 - Inform (intelligent fixtures for optimised and radical manufacture) – tackling a range of challenges in producing high-precision fabrications.
 Partners include Sheffield Forgemasters, MetLase, Cambridge Vacuum Engineering, Specnow, EGB Vacuum and TWI, with around £1.1 million project funding from BEIS through SBRI.

 - Advanced manufacturing for SMR pressure vessels – a four-year collaboration with the US Electric Power Research Institute (EPRI) to develop new manufacturing and fabrication methods for reactor pressure vessels.
-The project aims to reduce the total time needed to produce a SMR pressure vessel from around two and a half years to less than 12 months.
+The project aims to reduce the total time needed to produce a SMR pressure vessel from three to four years to less than 12 months.
 In the first phase, we are developing electron beam welding techniques for vessel sections made from metal powder using hot isostatic pressing.
 The project is funded by the US Department of Energy, and involves industrial partners on both sides of the Atlantic including Sheffield Forgemasters.

 - Innovative forging and fabrication solutions for the energy sector – a £4 million, 30-month project led by Sheffield Forgemasters to reduce the cost, lead time and embodied energy of large forgings.
 The project involves the production of large prototype nuclear components using a range of forging, forming and fabrication methods.
 We are providing machining and other process development support.
 Other partners include Rolls-Royce, The Welding Institute, the University of Sheffield and Sheffield Hallam University.